onefoursix/streamsets-old-jobs-cleanup/README.md

 ## Script #1 - get-old-jobs.py

-Description:   This script writes a list of INACTIVE Job instances that have not been run within a
-                 user-defined lookback period, for example, a week or a month.
-The list of old Job instances is written in JSON format to the local file system
+Description:   This script writes a list of INACTIVE Job instances that have not been run within a user-defined lookback period, for example, a week or a month.
+The list of old Job instances is written in JSON format to the local file system.
+Job instances that have not yet been run are ignored as they may have just been created.

 Args: